 Begin Grief Counseling in St. Louis, MO

 You don't have to feel this level of pain forever.
 You can heal from this grief and move forward, honoring the life you've lost.
 Therapy for grief and loss in our Ballwin, MO counseling clinic, we can help.
-We can also chat via telehealth for online therapy in Missouri and online therapy in Illinois.
+We can also chat via telehealth online therapy in Missouri and online therapy in Illinois.
 Truly, anywhere in the state!
 If you're a Chicago resident, we have in-person therapy available in Chicago, too!
 Taking this first step is a big deal, so you are already making great progress!
 Just follow these simple steps and we will get started.